antmendoza/angular2-notesapp/README.md

 # Angular app

 ## Installation
-there are two ways to test this application:
+there are two ways to run this application:
 * As node application.
 * Inside docker.